TrueC-D/prework-videos-variable-assignment/README.md

   + Describe the Variable Lookup Expression
   + Describe the Assignment Expression
   + Identify the constant expression
-  + Explain how the constant expression creates agreement
 + So I'm in the Learn IDE Sandbox here, with a ruby file called `app.rb`.
 This gives me a place to play around with code and to test stuff out.
 + Remember that all code is just text in a file that can be interpreted by a computer.
 + In Ruby, when we execute a file, the ruby interpreter is running through the file from top to bottom and looking at expressions.